Vision and Terms of Reference

 Committee Terms of Reference

 The City and County of Peterborough early learning and child care sector supports the enrichment of healthy environments for children.
-The early learning and child care community has initiated “Raising the Bar”, as a foundation for developing specific goals and strategies to provide knowledge of best practice.
+The early learning and child care community continues to support engagement as a foundation for developing specific goals and strategies to provide knowledge of best practice.

 Making a difference in the outcomes for children through knowledge transfer and promoting best practice quality assurance and professionalism.